 “The Passport: the Politics of Place of Birth.”
 Handbook of Mobilities.
 Eds.
 Peter Adey, David Bissell, Kevin Hannam, Peter Merriman and Mimi Sheller.
 London: Routledge, 2014.
 335-344.

 Eating Chinese: Culture on the Menu in Small Town Canada.
-Toronto: U of Toronto P, 2010.
+Toronto: University of Toronto Press, 2010.